positron1/amlb/README.md

-# Automated Machine Learning Classifier Pipeline
+# Ensembling Automated Machine Learning Toolkits

 [![license](https://img.shields.io/github/license/zhuygln/amlp)](LICENSE)

 > This is an example file with maximal choices selected.

-Automated Machine Learning Pipeline
+Ensembling Automated Machine Learning Toolkits
 This is a long description.

 ## Table of Contents